stefanhansatos/gitpitch-template/PITCHME.md

 - ipfs swarm
 - ipfs bootstrap

-The end of the bootstrap exercise is how we create a private network of peers.
+The end of the bootstrap exercise is <br>how we create a private network of peers.

 ---